simonqueric/simonqueric.github.io/_pages/projects.md

 horizontal: false
 ---

-Here are some of my projects done during as part of my Master and engineering studies at Télécom Paris
+### Master projects

-- May - September 2024, Montréal - Research internship at Polytechnique Montréal, supervised by Julien Cohen-Adad.
+- May - September 2024, Montréal, <b>Research internship</b> at Polytechnique Montréal, supervised by Julien Cohen-Adad.
 The topic was about lumbar pain diagnosis in MRI images.
 See slides for my internship defense  <a href="/assets/pdf/internship-defense.pdf"> here </a>

-- Summer 2023, Paris - 1st year of Msc internship at L'Hôpital des Quinze Vingts. <a href="/projects/retina-vessel-seg/" > Retina Vessel Segmentation in LDH images using Deep Learning </a>
+- Summer 2023, Paris - <b>1st year of Msc internship</b> at L'Hôpital des Quinze Vingts. <a href="/projects/retina-vessel-seg/" > Retina Vessel Segmentation in LDH images using Deep Learning </a>